Alabama Editor Who Penned ‘Klan Needs To Ride Again’ Editorial Quits Paper To ‘Drink Beer And Sex Young Women’

 — Patrick (@TrickFreee) February 23, 2019

 Sutton had previously been widely respected for his paper’s crusading local journalism, and in 2007 was inducted into the University of Southern Mississippi’s School of Communication Hall of Fame.
-Sutton is a graduate of that school, but after he published the February 14 “Klan” editorial and made subsequent comments in which he called for Klan members to “hang” Democratic politicians, the university stripped Sutton of the Hall of Fame honor, according to an Advertiser report.
+Sutton is a graduate of that school, but after he published the February 14 “Klan” editorial and made subsequent comments in which he called for Klan members to “hang” Democratic politicians, the university stripped Sutton of the Hall of Fame honor, according to a report.

-In 2016, Sutton published an editorial headlined, “Need cotton pickers,” which APR posted online this week.
+In 2016, Sutton published an editorial headlined, “Need cotton pickers,” which Alabama Political Reporter posted online this week.
 In the editorial, Sutton opined that “Jews in America” opposed the election of Donald Trump because “maybe the establishment has some Jews in it who don’t want any changes in the laws governing money changing.”

-In a 2013 editorial, also reposted by APR, Sutton wrote, “Slavery was a good lesson for the Jews.
+In a 2013 editorial, also reposted by Alabama Political Reporter, Sutton wrote, “Slavery was a good lesson for the Jews.
 They didn’t act right, so God punished them by letting others conquer and enslave them.”
 He also wrote that “black people were banished into the wilderness of Africa because God hated them,” and falsely claimed that African languages contained no word for “love” but did contain seven words describing “how to kill an unborn baby.”